 Applebaum Internship Program participants are not fetching coffee; they're empowering teenagers by teaching code, they're thinking strategically about how to diversify a volunteer pool, and they're managing a historic museum collection, to name a few projects.

-The program is designed to ensure you’re able to contribute your best work while getting the most out of the experience.
+The Applebaum Program is designed to ensure you’re able to contribute your best work while getting the most out of the experience.
 Here’s what to expect throughout your summer as an Applebaum Intern:

 Three speaker presentations in areas such as education, philanthropy, and local government to give you an insider look at important issues facing Detroit.

 A professional mentoring relationship with an alumnus outside of your internship.

 A virtual community on YellowDig to post reflections on your experiences and connect with peers.